-The teaching forms are lectures, seminars and workshops.
+The teaching forms are lectures, seminars and web-based workshops.

+The learning outcomes are examined by examining seminars and by the student´s individual research plan on a topic approved by the teacher.
 To get a pass all examining tasks must be approved.
-To get a Pass with distinction the written assignment must in addition be graded as VG (pass with distinction), and special focus is placed on the student´s ability to problematize and analyze the content of the course.
+To get a Pass with distinction the research plan must in addition be graded as VG (pass with distinction), and special focus is placed on the student´s ability to problematize and analyze the content of the course.
 The final grade is the examiners balanced assessment of the student´s results.
 The final grades are U (Fail), G (Pass) and VG (Pass with distinction).
 If special reasons exist, the examiner has the right to decide on another form of examination.